OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-This effect involves a card that reveals more content upon hovering or clicking.
-We'll achieve this using only CSS transitions and transforms, without relying on JavaScript.
-This example will use plain CSS3, but the principles can be adapted to frameworks like Tailwind CSS easily.
+This document details a CSS-only solution for creating an expanding card effect.
+No JavaScript is required.
+The effect involves a card that expands to reveal more content when clicked.
+We'll use plain CSS (no frameworks like Tailwind).

 **Description of the Styling:**

-The card consists of two main parts: a front face and a back face.
-The front face displays a summary, while the back face contains the detailed information.
-We use CSS transitions and transforms to smoothly transition between the two faces on hover.
-The key is using the `transform: rotateY()` property to rotate the card around the Y-axis, revealing the back face.
+The styling relies on transitions, transforms, and the `:target` pseudo-class.
+The card is initially collapsed.
+Upon clicking, a hidden anchor link within the card is targeted, triggering a CSS transition that expands the card.
+The expansion is achieved by scaling the card content and smoothly changing its height.
+The styling uses clean, semantic CSS for better maintainability.

 **Full Code:**